Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 ## Install Python base image

 Your solution will be using base Python image that is already available on Super Protocol.
-Therefore, in order to test it locally, as well as prepare the solution for deployment, you need to download the base image and upload it to Docker.
+Therefore, in order to test it locally, as well as prepare the solution for deployment, you need to download the base image and load it to Docker.

 ### Download Python Image